-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and outlines the practices that the applicable Williams Lea and Tag group of companies (the “Group”) have taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
-This statement on slavery and human trafficking is made on behalf of the applicable companies within the Group for the financial year ending 31 December 2020.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and outlines the practices that the applicable Williams Lea and Tag Group of companies (the “Group”) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement on slavery and human trafficking is made on behalf of the applicable companies within the Group for the financial year ending 31 December 2021.
 The corporate structure of the Group is illustrated in the attached schedule.

 Our internal policies ensure that we are conducting business in an ethical and transparent manner, such as: